H3RSKO/SerialContributor/README.md

 2) Edit the starting URL in index.js (line 13).
 You need to change the first number in the url (`...search?p=1...`) and add 3 to it.
 For the second run, `https://github.com/search?p=1&q=stars%3A%3E100&s=stars&type=Repositories` becomes `https://github.com/search?p=4&q=stars%3A%3E100&s=stars&type=Repositories`.

-3) In spellchecker.js, change the begining variable on line 43.
+3) In spellchecker.js, change the beginning variable on line 43.
 This is where your spellchecking function will begin iterating through your readmes.
 It should increase by 30 every run as that is how many readmes we add to to our database in each run.

 Once this is done, you can begin your second run by running `yarn start`.

+When you encounter a typo, go to the project repo that contains the error,